 I work as a normal, 40 hr/week employee.
 I interviewed for a position that was not listed as a remote position.
 During the interview process, I asked them if they would consider it.
 I also informed them that it was a condition of employment for me.
 Luckily for me, they wanted to hire me and made the position remote.
 I have heard this from many other’s as well.
 They simply asked their boss/organization if they would be ok with it, and they were.
 They might not be, but you’ll never know if you don’t ask.

-3. If your current job won’t work, look for a new one on Flexjobs.
+3. If your current job won’t work, look for a new one on Flexjobs or Virtual Vocations.

+We also often recommend that people wanting to start traveling as soon as possible to consider workamping.
 This is not so much for location independence but is a great way to have a mobile income that pairs great with full-time RVing.
+It can also be a great transition until you continue to build your own business and/or look for remote work.